ted-tanner/entries-backend/Readme.md

 ### Client

+* Remember that users can change their email addresses.
+Email addresses stored in E2EE blobs may become invalid
 * When sending bytes, consider endianness
 * Before user leaves budget, check if user is the only user with write priviledges.
 If so, suggest to user that they give someone write priviledges before leaving the budget
 * Follow password guidelines from NIST (perhaps require more characters given that user data is encrypted using the given password)